zcash/zcash-gitian/README.md

 simply run `vagrant up`.
 ```

 Use the `vagrant ssh` command to start a shell session in the VM.
-Once in that session, you can use
-ssh-add again to see that your forwarded key is available, and check that you can use that key to
-authenticate to github.

 ```
 zcash-gitian$ vagrant ssh zcash-build
-[...]

-# on the virtualbox vm
-vagrant@zcash-build:~$ ssh-add -l
-4096 d1:43:75:a7:95:65:9e:d4:8e:57:d8:98:58:7d:92:4c /home/hpotter/.ssh/github_id_rsa (RSA)

-vagrant@zcash-build:~$ ssh -T git@github.com
-Warning: Permanently added the RSA host key for IP address '192.30.253.112' to the list of known hosts.
-Hi harrypotter!
-You've successfully authenticated, but GitHub does not provide shell access.
 ```